brightsolutions/ERPAL-Platform-Docs/docs/development/change-menu-icon.md

  option to just change the glyph-content, to get an icon of your liking.

 So let's say you created a new page listing all your freelance-workers and would like to give it the [users-icon](http://fortawesome.github.io/Font-Awesome/icon/users/).
-Therefore grab the glyph-code and reformat it so that you can user it for the css content-property and add the respective style:
+Therefore grab the glyph-code and reformat it so that you can use it for the css content-property and add the respective style (assuming the link title is "Freelancer"):

     .pane-menu-erpal-menu a.freelancer:before {
       content: '\xf0c0;';